reside-ic/reside-ic.github.io/content/projects/_index.md

 ## Standalone software packages

-A large (and continually growing) collection of [R packages](r-packages), on their own page
+* A large and continually growing collection of [R packages](r-packages), on their own page.

---

-beebop
-wodin
-comet

-mint
-shiny short course
-twinkle?

-dopri-js
-constellation
+* [constellation](https://github.com/reside-ic/constellation) - simple deployment configuration for a constallation of docker containers (written in Python)
+* [dopri.js](https://github.com/mrc-ide/dopri-js) - simple ODE solver in JavaScript